Moore Tech COVID-19 Student Policy 2020

 i.
 Students are to attend ONLY the lab they are enrolled in, or other designated areas to maintain proper social distance.
 Room 105, the auditorium, and computer lab on the main campus will be available to those students that do not leave campus between classes.
 Designated areas are marked to maintain proper social distance.

 j.
 Students will be allowed breaks at the instructor’s supervision, social distance will be maintained in break areas.

 k.
-The use of microwaves or coffee makers for the general public are prohibited at this time.
+The use of microwaves, coffee makers, or drinking fountains for the general public are prohibited at this time.
 Students are asked to wipe vending machine before or after use.

 5. Instructors, faculty and staff maintain the right to dismiss any student that does not follow the rules set forth in this policy.
 It is at the discretion of the college leadership and staff to determine what is in the best interest all employees and students’ health and safety.